oracle/cluster-api-provider-oci/docs/src/gs/create-workload-cluster.md

 ## Workload Cluster Templates

 Choose one of the available templates for to create your workload clusters from the [latest released artifacts][latest-release].
+Please note that the templates provided are to be considered as references and can be customized further as the [CAPOCI API Reference][api-reference].
 Each workload cluster template can be further configured  with the parameters below.

 ## Workload Cluster Parameters